Retro_s.gif (10919 bytes)

 A light gauge set in the classic alloy..

-This set is ridged internally as well a s being butted..
+This set is ridged internally as well as being butted..

 A tube category introduced to appeal to the tig welders